quantumjim/Quantum-Computation-course-Basel/README.md

 Four sets of take-home exercises set throughout the course.
 There will be hints sessions at 16:15 on the dates that these are set.
 Solutions will be presented after the exercises have been graded.

-* [Exercise 1](exercises/Exercise1.ipynb): Set 01/10/2024, due 15/10/2024, Anatolii as TA.
+* Exercise 1: Set 01/10/2024, due 15/10/2024, TBD as TA.
-* [Exercise 2](exercises/Exercise2.ipynb): Set 15/10/2024, due 29/10/2024, Anatolii as TA.
+* Exercise 2: Set 15/10/2024, due 29/10/2024, TBD as TA.
-* [Exercise 3](exercises/Exercise3.ipynb): Set 29/10/2024, due 12/11/2024, Kacper as TA.
+* Exercise 3: Set 29/10/2024, due 12/11/2024, TBD as TA.
-* [Exercise 4](exercises/Exercise4.ipynb): Set 12/11/2024, due 26/11/2024, Kacper as TA.
+* Exercise 4:  Set 12/11/2024, due 26/11/2024, TBD as TA.

-**Note: These exercises form 50% of your final grade**
+**Note: These exercises form the final grade for the [2 practical credit points](https://vorlesungsverzeichnis.unibas.ch/en/course-directory?id=297199)**

 ## Final Project

 As in previous years, we'll have a final project instead of a standard exam.
 The main aim of this is for you to demonstrate understanding of the topics in the course.
 The format is fairly free to allow you to do this in a way that suits you best.
 Collaboration will be fine.
 But everyone needs something unique to submit.

-**Note: This project forms 50% of your final grade**
+**Note: These project forms the final grade for the [4 lecture credit points](https://vorlesungsverzeichnis.unibas.ch/en/course-directory?id=294582)**

 ### Important dates

-You have until 13th January to hand-in your final projects (to me, by email).
+You have until TDB January to hand-in your final projects (to me, by email).
 You are expected to put a similar amount of time and effort in to the final project as you would put into two sets of exercises.

-You have until 20th December to email me and ask for feedback on project ideas, and to give guidelines for what would be expected for them.
-We will also use the lecture on 17th December as a brainstorming session.
+You have until TBD December to email me and ask for feedback on project ideas, and to give guidelines for what would be expected for them.
+We will also use the lecture on 16th December as a brainstorming session.

 ### Project ideas